Traditional Media is Not Dead

 With impressive new digital offerings like over-the-top -of-cable-box (or OTT) and more, B2C marketing advertisers are clearly turning to digital media to get incremental gains in reach and tonnage, But, traditional media has much to offer and here are some ways marketers might consider integrating more traditional media:

-- If you haven’t included traditional media such as television into your mix in a while, consider adding it back in, particularly if you need mass awareness that still gives marketers options for more targeted tactics
+- If you haven’t included traditional media such as broadcast/cable television into your mix in a while, consider adding it back in, particularly if you need mass awareness that still gives marketers options for more targeted tactics

-- Traditional spot radio buys are still very effective, especially if marketers take advantage of inventory those stations offer in online streaming radio
+- Traditional spot radio buys are still very effective, especially if marketers also take advantage of inventory those stations offer in online streaming radio

 Consider These Campaigns that Very Memorably Integrated Traditional and Digital Media